brighter-ai/redact-client/README.md

 ### (Batch) File Processing

 The command-line shortcuts described above can be called programmatically through modules `redact.redact_file` and `redact.redact_folder`.
-The latter allows for anonymizing several objects in parallel which usually results in a significant speed-up.
+The latter has the optional argument `--n-parallel-jobs` for anonymizing several objects in parallel which can result in a significant speed-up when processing many small files.

 ### API Requests